rolandbreedveld/nest-api/README.md

 - Several network calls will appear in the Dev Tools window.
 Click on the last iframe call.
 - In the Headers tab, under Request Headers, copy the entire cookie value (include the whole string which is several lines long and has many field/value pairs - do not include the Cookie: prefix).
 This is your $cookies; make sure all of it is on a single line.

 Create in Domoticz virtual Devices:
 - for Temp     : Temperature LaCross TX3
 - for Hum      : Humidity LaCross TX3
  or if you want a combined virtual device :
 - for TempHum  : Temp+Hum THGN122/123/132

-- for SetPoint : Thermostat SetPoint
+- for SetPoint : Thermostat SetPoint # I Named this device Nest, To acticate it easy from my iPhone with Siri
 - for ECO Mode : a regular Light/Switch and change the icon tosomething nice
 - for Away Mode: a regular Light/Switch and change the icon tosomething nice
 - for Heat     : a regular Light/Switch and change the icon tosomething nice